japila-books/spark-sql-internals/docs/InMemoryFileIndex.md

 :hadoop-version: 2.10.0
 :url-hadoop-javadoc: https://hadoop.apache.org/docs/r{hadoop-version}/api

-`InMemoryFileIndex` is a link:PartitioningAwareFileIndex.adoc[PartitioningAwareFileIndex] for a partition schema and file list.
+`InMemoryFileIndex` is a PartitioningAwareFileIndex.md[PartitioningAwareFileIndex] for a partition schema and file list.

 `InMemoryFileIndex` is <<creating-instance, created>> when:

-* `HiveMetastoreCatalog` is requested to link:hive/HiveMetastoreCatalog.adoc#inferIfNeeded[inferIfNeeded] (when requested to link:hive/HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation])
+* `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#inferIfNeeded[inferIfNeeded] (when requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation])

-* `CatalogFileIndex` is requested for the link:CatalogFileIndex.adoc#filterPartitions[partitions by the given predicate expressions] for a non-partitioned Hive table
+* `CatalogFileIndex` is requested for the CatalogFileIndex.md#filterPartitions[partitions by the given predicate expressions] for a non-partitioned Hive table

-* `DataSource` is requested to link:spark-sql-DataSource.adoc#createInMemoryFileIndex[createInMemoryFileIndex]
+* `DataSource` is requested to spark-sql-DataSource.md#createInMemoryFileIndex[createInMemoryFileIndex]

 * Spark Structured Streaming's `FileStreamSource` is used